b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 First, we extracted the sorted keys and values from our dictionaries (`diceCounts` and `diceProbs`) using `getSortedKeysVals`.
 The only new element here is `|>` operator.
 It's role is [piping](https://docs.julialang.org/en/v1/manual/functions/#Function-composition-and-piping) the output of one function as input to another function.
 So `keys(d) |> collect |> sort` is just another way of writing `sort(collect(keys(d)))`.
 In both cases first we run `keys(d)`, then we use the result of this function as an input to `collect` function, and finally pass its result to `sort` function.
 Out of the two options, the one with `|>` seems to be clearer to me.

+Regarding the `getSortedKeysVals` it returns a tuple of sorted keys and values (that correspond with the keys).
+In line `xs1, ys1 = getSortedKeysVals(diceCounts)` we unpack then values and assign them to `xs1` (it gets sorted keys) and `ys1` (it get values that correspond with the keys).
+We do likewise for `diceProbs` in the line below.

 In the next step we draw the distributions as bar plots (`cmk.barplot`).
 The code seems to be pretty self explanatory after you read [the tutorial](https://docs.makie.org/stable/tutorials/basic-tutorial/) that I just mentioned.
 The number of counts (number of occurrences) on Y-axis is displayed in a scientific notation, i.e. $1.0 x 10^4$ is 10'000 (one with 4 zeros) and $1.5 = 10^4$ is 15'000.

 > **_Note:_** Because of compilation process running Julia's plots for the first time may be slow.
 If that is the case you may try some tricks recommended by package designers, e.g. [this one from the creators of Gadfly.jl](http://gadflyjl.org/stable/#Compilation).